Cart 0

 The authors conclude in Part IV with the statistical theory and computations used throughout the book, including univariate models with normal level-1 errors, multivariate linear models, and hierarchical generalized linear models.

-Get Hierarchical Linear Models by at the best price and quality guranteed only at Werezi Africa largest book ecommerce store.
+Get Hierarchical Linear Models by at the best price and quality guaranteed only at Werezi Africa's largest book ecommerce store.
 The book was published by SAGE Publications Inc and it has pages.
-Enjoy Shopping Best Offers & Deals on books Online from Werezi - Receive at your doorstep - Fast Delivery - Secure mode of Payment

 Mind, Body, & Spirit